Peter-Kahl/The-Applause-and-the-Echo/README.md

 v1 published in Great Britain by Lex et Ratio Ltd, 2025-10-22.\
 v2 published in Great Britain by Lex et Ratio Ltd, 2025-10-25.

-© 2025 Lex et Ratio Ltd. Licensed under Creative Commons BY-NC-ND 4.0.\
+© 2025 Lex et Ratio Ltd. The author asserts the moral right to be identified as the author of this work and to object to its derogatory treatment.
+Licensed under Creative Commons BY-NC-ND 4.0.
 You may share this work for non-commercial purposes with attribution and without modification.\
 Licence: https://creativecommons.org/licenses/by-nc-nd/4.0/ .